.jpg?width=300)

 Christine Choi Yuk-lin

-PersonChristine Choi Yuk-lin is Hong Kong's Secretary for Education, overseeing education policy and initiatives.
+PersonChristine Choi Yuk-lin is Hong Kong's Secretary for Education, addressing school closures, curriculum, and teacher training.

 About